 If you are billed the stormwater fee on your Miami-Dade Water and Sewer bill, you can make a payment on the Water and Sewer Department website.

-If you are billed directly by the Miami-Dade County Stormwater Utility, payments are not currently accepted online.
+If you are billed directly by the Miami-Dade County Stormwater Utility, payments are not currently accepted online but will be in the future.

 Reporting problems or complaints

-To report a drainage or flooding complaint, call the Stormwater Utility at 305-372-6688 from 8 a.m. – 4:30 p.m.
+To report a drainage or flooding complaint, call the Flood Zone Hotline at 305-372-6466 or the Stormwater Utility at 305-372-6688 from 8 a.m. – 4:30 p.m.
 Monday through Friday.
 You can also Report a Problem online, or fill out a non-emergency complaint.
 Please remember to click the Submit button.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.